Who/What is A Simple Ceremony?

 Are you a wedding planner or coordinator?

-I am not a wedding planner, but in many ways can act as a coordinator surrounding the ceremony.
-I will help coordinate your ceremony and processional and can be available for your rehearsal.
-I don’t have contact with your vendors before the event, so I’ll need you to keep me in the loop with any important details.
+I am not a “wedding planner”.
+I do offer rehearsals to help organize your ceremony and processional.
+(I also have many opinions I’m happy to share when asked!)
+I don’t have contact with your vendors before the event, so I’ll need you to keep me in the loop with any important details or changes.

 Are you LGBTQA+ friendly?

-Yes, I am friendly to all people, and personally identify as a queer nonbinary person.
+Yes, and I personally identify as a queer nonbinary person.
 (Pronouns: she/they.)
+I wear an equality rainbow pin on my lapel to every wedding.

 Do you have your own microphone or speakers?

-I do not bring any sound system equipment, those items must be provided by you, your venue, DJ, or musicians.
-I almost always recommend having this available depending on venue and number of guests.
+No, I do not bring any sound system equipment.
+Those items must be provided by you, your venue, DJ, or musicians.
+I almost always recommend having a sound system available, depending on venue and number of guests.

 What is your contingency plan?